-The possible issuance of common stock subject to options, restricted stock units and warrants may dilute the interests of stockholders.
+The possible issuance of common stock subject to convertible debt, options, restricted stock units and warrants may dilute the interests of stockholders.

-As of April 26, 2024, awards for 6,220,623 shares of common stock are outstanding under our equity compensation plans and 1,243,504 shares of common stock remain available for grants under the plans.
+As of April 30, 2025, awards for 62,167 shares of common stock are outstanding under our equity compensation plans and 191,952 shares of common stock remain available for grants under the plans.
 To the extent that outstanding stock options and warrants are exercised, or additional securities are issued, dilution to the interests of our stockholders may occur.
+In addition, if the outstanding balance of convertible debt were to be converted into common stock, there would be a significant number of shares of common stock issued.
 Moreover, the terms upon which we will be able to obtain additional equity capital may be adversely affected since the holders of the outstanding options can be expected to exercise them at a time when we would, in all likelihood, be able to obtain any needed capital on terms more favorable to us than those provided in such outstanding options.